cscoPragya/primetradeAssignment/README.md

-##  TaskFlow — MERN Role-Based Task Management System
+# 💕TaskFlow — MERN Role-Based Task Management System

 A full-stack task management application built using **Node.js, Express, MongoDB, and React** with **JWT-based authentication**, **role-based access control**, and **separate dashboards for users and admins**.